Interkarma/daggerfall-unity/README.md

 + Cross-platform without emulation (Windows/Linux/Mac)
 + Retro graphics are boosted by modern engine and lighting
 + High resolution widescreen with classic style
-+ Optionally play in retro mode 320x200 with VGA filters
++ Optionally play in retro mode 320x200 or 640x400 with VGA palettes
 + Optionally overhaul the graphics and gameplay with mods
 + Huge draw distances even without mods
 + Smooth first-person controls